Policy

 To ensure reports can be made in the strictest confidence we have established a basic policy of never disclosing information that may identify the whistleblower to a third party without his or her consent, taking the utmost care to ensure that the whistleblower is not identified when examining the facts, and making sure that the whistleblower is not dismissed or otherwise treated disadvantageously simply for making a report.

-Further, in fiscal 2022 we received 81 reports (38 were made in Japan) through our internal whistleblower system, on a consolidated Group basis.
+Further, in FY2023 we received 87 reports (39 were made in Japan) through our internal whistleblower system, on a consolidated Group basis.
 We verified the facts and swiftly investigated each case.
 We are taking corrective action and seeking to remedy the situation through appropriate procedures in cases where a breach of compliance was confirmed.

-The Sanwa Group’s internal whistleblowing system (Corporate Ethics Hotline) accepts reports on human rights and compliance violations not only from employees but also from temporary staff, installers , outsourced designers and staff from affiliated companies working inside our factories.
+The Sanwa Group’s internal whistleblowing system (Corporate Ethics Hotline) accepts reports on human rights and compliance violations not only from employees but also from temporary staff, installers, staff from affiliated companies working designers and staff from affiliated companies working inside our factories.
 In addition, reports from customers, local communities, business partners, people working in the supply chain and all other stakeholders are accepted through the Sanwa Holdings corporate website inquiry form and our Customer Center.
 If a report is made, the department in charge will conducts an investigation, considers corrective measures and strives to prevent recurrence.